 NUR 753 is the final preceptor-supervised practicum course for neonatal practitioner students in the master's degree or post-graduate certificate programs in which students are immersed in their advanced practice nursing role.
 The course allows students to complete the trajectory from novice to competent advanced practice nurse by providing care to a group of critically-ill infants in the Level III NICU.
+Requires 375 direct clinical hours.
 P: Successful completion of all required research and theory core, leadership and policy core, role support core courses and specialty and role courses; CO: NUR 702.